RodrigoSarmento/MyBlog/_posts/2021-02-12-clangformat.md

   </a>
 </div>
 <br />
-Then add those lines to your JSON.
+Then add those lines to your JSON:

 ```
 "C_Cpp.clang_format_style": "file",